hb-chen/micro-starter/istio/http/api/README.md

-# Http Api
+# Sample Api

-This is the Http service with fqdn go.micro.api.http.
+This is the Http service with fqdn go.micro.api.sample.

 ## Getting Started